dappquery/ens-domain-lifecycle-dashboard/README.md

 * Search and filter domain by name.
 * Search and filter domain by address
 * Track domain lifecycle events like DomainRegistered, DomainRenewed, DomainTransferred for a ENS domain.
+* Funnel analytics for domain owners.
+Track whales and mini whales who own many domain.
+* Track new domain registrations and new domain expiring with trend charts.

 ## Detailed Life cycle Table of All ENS Domains
 ![ENS Domain Lifecycle](https://github.com/stevepro-lab/ens-domain-lifecycle-dashboard/blob/main/src/resources/screen1.png)